Welcome

 News

-• We have performed 986 surgeries during this month which is somewhat more than what we did in May last year – 838.
+• We have performed 998 surgeries during this month which is quite on a higher side against what we did in July last year – 589.

 • Training of optometry students is going on well.